 According to the American Cancer Society, skin cancer is the most common type of cancer in the United States.
 Skin cancer is an abnormal growth of skin cells.
-It generally develops in areas that are exposed to the sun, but it can form in places that don’t normally receive sun exposure.
+It generally develops in areas that are exposed to the sun, but it can also form in places that don’t normally get sun exposure.

-- family history of skin cancer (you or other relatives have had skin cancers)
+- have a family history of skin cancer

 - live or vacation in sunny, warm, or high-altitude climates

-- precancerous skin growths
+- have precancerous skin growths

 - nurse practitioners

 Your recommended treatment plan will depend on different factors, like the size, location, type, and stage of your skin cancer.
 After considering these factors, your healthcare team may recommend one or more of the following treatments: